Logistics operations workflow for Tallyfy

 task

-Confirm the order is complete, accurate, and ready for fulfillment before starting the picking process.
-Review for any special instructions, rush shipping requests, gift wrapping, or custom notes from sales or customer service.
-Verify shipping address and delivery method.
-Catching order issues at this stage prevents costly rework, returns, and customer complaints downstream.
+Before you kick off the picking process, make sure the order is complete, accurate, and ready to go.
+Check for any special instructions, rush shipping requests, gift wrapping, or custom notes from sales or customer service.
+Verify the shipping address and delivery method.
+Catching order issues here is much cheaper than dealing with rework, returns, and unhappy customers later on.

 6